torvalds/linux/Documentation/filesystems/nfs/client-identifier.rst

 Selecting an appropriate client identifier
 ------------------------------------------

-By default, the Linux NFSv4 client implementation constructs its "co_ownerid" string starting with the words "Linux NFS" followed by the client's UTS node name (the same node name, incidentally, that is used as the "machine name" in an AUTH_SYS credential).
+By default, the GNU/Linux NFSv4 client implementation constructs its "co_ownerid" string starting with the words "GNU/Linux NFS" followed by the client's UTS node name (the same node name, incidentally, that is used as the "machine name" in an AUTH_SYS credential).
 In small deployments, this construction is usually adequate.
 Often, however,